smart-facility/cognicity-reports-powertrack/README.md

 * gnip version 0.2.1 or later

 ### Installation
-Download the source code for cognicity-reports from github: [http://github.com/smart-facility/cognicity-reports](http://github.com/smart-facility/cognicity-reports) or view the CogniCity installation documentation at [http://cognicity.info](http://cognicity.info).
+Download the source code for cognicity-reports-powertrack from github: [http://github.com/smart-facility/cognicity-reports-powertrack](http://github.com/smart-facility/cognicity-reports-powertrack) or view the CogniCity installation documentation at [http://cognicity.info](http://cognicity.info).

 Install the node dependencies in package.json using NPM: `npm install`

 ### Configuration
 App configuration parameters are stored in a configuration file which is parsed by app.js.
 See sample-reports-config.js for an example configuration.

+#### Gnip parameters
+* stream [true | false] - set to true to connect to Gnip stream.
+* streamTimeout - Gnip stream timeout, should be >30s (in milliseconds)
+* username - Gnip username
+* password - Gnip password
+* steamUrl - URL to fetch JSON stream from Gnip Powertrack
+* rulesUrl - URL to fetch JSON rules from Gnip Powertrack

-#### Twitter stream configuration
+#### Twitter account configuration
 Set the app authentication parameters as provided by Twitter.
 See the [ntwitter-module](https://github.com/AvianFlu/ntwitter) documentation for more details.

 #### Twitter stream parameters